MattCzajkowski/GenCoF/README.md

 * Python 3 with module Tkinter
 * GNU like environment with GCC, GNU Make etc.
 * Perl Version 5.18 or greater
 * Human Genomic Sequences are required as well if you plan on removing human sequences from your reads.
-This version doesn't include them however they can be downloaded from the Bowtie2 NCBI databases which can be found at https://support.illumina.com/sequencing/sequencing_software/igenome.html.
+This version doesn't include them, however, they can be downloaded from the Bowtie2 NCBI databases which can be found at https://support.illumina.com/sequencing/sequencing_software/igenome.html.
 Many other common reference genomes can be downloaded from here to decontaminate your sequences.
-Once downloaded just put them in the Bowtie2/bowtie2-2.3.4.1 folder and you are ready to decontaminate your samples through GenCoF.
+Once downloaded just put them in the GenCoF-master/Bowtie2/bowtie2-2.3.4.1 folder and you are ready to decontaminate your samples through GenCoF.

 Citations are provided at the top of each application.